rya-sge/access-denied/_posts/2025-07-29-solidity-abi-encoding-overview.md

-# Understanding `abi.encode`, `abi.encodePacked`, and `abi.encodeWithSignature` in Solidity
+---
+layout: post
+title: Solidity ABI Encoding – Overview
+date: 2025-07-29
+lang: en
+locale: en-GB
+categories: solidity ethereum blockchain
+tags: abiencode encodePacked encodeWithSignature ABI
+description: This article presents the differences between abi.encode, abi.encodePacked, and abi.encodeWithSignature in Solidity.
+Use cases, examples, and security tips.
+image:
+isMath:
+---

-In Solidity, the Ethereum smart contract programming language, **ABI encoding** is crucial when dealing with low-level interactions such as function calls, hashing, or interacting with other contracts.
+In Solidity, **ABI encoding** is crucial when dealing with low-level interactions such as function calls, hashing, or interacting with other contracts.

 Solidity provides three commonly used encoding functions: